notmehul/profileautomation/README.md

-# profileautomation
+# Profile Automation
-scripts i used to automate the business pipeline for Slick
+scripts i used to automate the entire business pipeline at Slick

+jesus their processes were so fucked